Health Insurance at Age 26: Leaving Your Parent's Plan

 Losing health insurance at 26

-In most states, turning 26 means you're no longer able to stay on a parent's health insurance plan.
+In most states, turning 26 means you can't stay on a parent's health insurance plan.

-With this rule, young adults age 26 and under can stay on their parent's health insurance plan even if they:
+With this rule, you can stay on your parent's insurance until you're 26 even if you're:

 How long can you stay on your parent's insurance after you turn 26?